8 Steps Toward a Successful Job Search

 - Line up your reference.

 While searching for jobs, be clear about the type of jobs you want, and you may also prioritize them.
 Setting your goals by writing down the goals is also making your networking process focused.
 Borrowing from Lewis Carroll, said that “If you do not know where you are going, any road can take you there.”

 Making a list of potential employers

 Searching for a job is not a simple task.
 Sometimes it requires you to make multiple applications at the same time.
 To zero down the opportunities, you need to list potential employers that match item number one, where you wrote down what you want.
-In this stage, you need to consider your location, industry of your choice, size of company’s you wish to work with, and the corporate culture you would wish to be in.
+In this stage, you need to consider your location, the industry of your choice, the size of companies you wish to work with, and the corporate culture you would wish to be in.
 This list of potential employers helps you to start learning whether there are job openings in these companies and for you to begin following the social media of those listed companies.

 The getting organized stage ranges from setting proper communication channels to identifying the job boards you would like to use for your job search.